 Self-driving car navigation is based on four key elements:

-A few years ago, sensor quality and cost were the hot spot of every discussion about the driverless future.
+A few years ago, sensor quality and cost were the hot spot of every discussion about the driverless future as the potential niche for business investments.
 Google used a LIDAR system priced at around $75,000 per unit, which was half the total cost – around $150,000 – of each of their driverless vehicles.
-These prices made self-driving cars a dead weight for the global market.
+These prices made self-driving cars a dead weight for the global market because a single travel on a self-driving car was tended to cost impossible sum comparable to owning a private jet.

-Since then Velodyne, a company specializing in LIDAR production, has started offering a small but capable unit for just $500.
+Since then Velodyne, a company specializing in LIDAR production, has started offering a small but capable unit for just $500, which made the autonomous technology more available.
 So, the issue of cost as the main roadblock to autonomous vehicles has gradually started to fade away.

-At this stage, the responsibility for our self-driving future rests primarily with software providers.
-They have the entire niche to develop an automotive expertise that would meet the following autonomous car requirements:
+At this stage, the responsibility for our self-driving future rests primarily with automotive software providers.
+They have the entire niche to develop an automotive expertise that would meet the autonomous car requirements as its widespread popularization opens a huge demand for software among other opportunities.

 Relying on sensors, software, and GPS data, an autonomous vehicle processes nearly 4,000 gigabytes of data daily.
 Advanced machine learning algorithms need timely updated data to react to the ever-changing environment.
 A continuous exchange of data between vehicles and the cloud can overload data networks and data storage, creating additional challenges for software vendors.

 Currently, map providers are putting every effort into reducing the volume of data transferred between a vehicle and the cloud by trying to maximize the amount of data processed within the vehicle itself.
-One proposed solution is a so-called “self-healing map” that would use on-board AI algorithms to navigate without stepping too far to the cloud.
+One proposed solution is a so-called “self-healing map” that would use on-board AI algorithms and deep learning capabilities to navigate without stepping too far to the cloud.

 Built-in computer vision algorithms could recognize landmarks and road signs picked up by cameras.
 This would allow a vehicle to distinguish static objects in the changing environment and generate a detailed 3D picture within the embedded navigation system.
 Reducing the amount of data exchanged with the cloud would save the data connection primarily for exchanging missing map information among drivers.
 This would encourage map makers and OEMs to prepare for a new era of crowd-sourced maps.